NevermindNilas/TheAnimeScripter/README.md

 ### How to use inside of After Effects

-- !On the first run of the script you may need to run After Effects with admin priviledges.!
+- !On the first run of the script you MAY have to run After Effects with admin priviledges.!

 - On the top left corner open File -> Scripts -> Install ScriptUI Panel -> (Look for the script.jsx file found within the /src subdirectory )

 - After Instalation you will be prompted with a restart of After Effects, do it.

 - Now that you've reopened After Effects, go to Window -> And at the bottom of you should have a script.jsx, click it -> Dock the panel wherever you please.

+- In the panel, set output to wherever you please and main.py to the main.py file found in the AnimeScripter directory

 # Usage